-Complementary colours – Two colours from direct opposite sides of the colour wheel
+Complementary colours – Two colours from directly opposite sides of the colour wheel

-To remember what complementary colours are, recall the following mnemonic:
+To remember what complementary colours are, recall the following:

-They complemented each other as they sat opposite each other at the table.
+They complimented each other as they sat opposite each other at the table.

 COMPLEMENTARY COLOURS = Opposites on the colour wheel